Lombardic language: Consonants

 Lombardic participated in and indeed shows some of the earliest evidence for the High German consonant shift.
 The Historia Langobardorum of Paulus Diaconus mentions a duke Zaban of 574, showing /t/ shifted to /ts/.
-The term stolesazo (ablative) (the second element is cognate with English seat) in the Edictum Rothari shows the same shift.
+The term stolesazo (ablative) (German: Stuhlsasse; the second element is cognate with English seat) in the Edictum Rothari shows the same shift.
 Many names in the Lombard royal families show shifted consonants, particularly /b/ > /p/ in the following name components: